devwraithe/hermes/README.md

 # **Hermes Protocol**

-Hermes Protocol is an educational decentralized exchange (DEX) built on Solana using the Anchor framework.
-It features a constant-product Automated Market Maker (AMM) inspired by Uniswap V2 (x · y = k), enabling users to swap tokens, add liquidity, and earn fees through permissionless, on-chain liquidity pools.
+Hermes Protocol is a decentralized exchange (DEX) on Solana that implements a constant-product Automated Market Maker (AMM) (x · y = k), enabling permissionless token swaps, liquidity provision, and fee earning.
+The project is named after Hermes, the Greek god of trade, commerce, and swift communication, symbolizing the protocol’s goal of fast, efficient, and seamless asset exchange on-chain.

 ## 🌟 Features